-The amounts of cortisol along the length of a hair even correspond to cortisol levels at the time that part of the hair was growing.
+Cortisol is incorporated in tiny amounts into your hair.
+The amounts of cortisol along the length of a hair correspond to cortisol levels at the time that part of the hair was growing.
 This allows researchers to estimate levels over time (

 Studies of cortisol in hair show that children with a stable and warm family life have lower levels than children from homes with high levels of conflict (